cap-js-community/sap-afc-sdk/README.md

   - Implement your custom logic, how the Job should be processed
   - Job data can be retrieved via `req.job`
   - Call `await next()` to perform default implementation (set status to `running`)
+  - Job update can be performed via `this.processJobUpdate`, e.g. `await this.processJobUpdate(req, JobStatus.completed)`
   - Throwing exceptions will automatically trigger the retry process in event queue
   - Disable mocked Job processing via `cds.requires.sap-afc-sdk.mockProcessing: false` (default).
 - `updateJob`: